TV industry paves way for humongously high-res video

 In the real world, our eyes can distinguish only so much detail.
 That's why it's often hard to perceive the step up from HD video at 1,920x1,080 to 4K video at 3,840x2,160 pixels.

-Why bother with 8K video at all?
-For one, large computer monitors benefit from lots of pixels when displaying crisp text and graphics.
+So why bother with 8K video at all?
+For one, large computer monitors can benefit from lots of pixels when displaying crisp text and graphics.
 Dell certainly thinks so.
-Its UltraSharp 32 Ultra HD monitor, a 31.5 inch, 8K screen, is coming to market in late March for $5,000.
+Its UltraSharp 32 Ultra HD monitor, a 31.5-inch screen with 8K resolution, is coming to market in late March for $5,000.

 One of those options is 4K video shown at 120 frames per second -- a fast frame rate that can smooth motion in action scenes or video games.
 In fact, HDMI 2.1 can handle 8K and 10K video at 120fps, HDMI Forum said.